PTUsumit/Weather-App/README.md

     ```bash
     npm start
     ```
- **It is extreamly sorrry that the you have to take the backend file in your vs code and run app.py and agent.py to get effective result.**
+ **It is extreamly sorry that  you have to take the backend file in your vs code and run app.py and agent.py to get effective result.**